canacoconut-hyper-engineer/Kanako-translate/README.md

   - The **Translate** button is disabled until the user inputs text
   - A **friendly loading animation** plays when translating, and the button shows “Translating…”
   - The translated result appears in **literature-friendly serif typography**

+## 🔭　Furthermore, if I had more time
+- Database for scalability - I’d consider PostgreSQL, but opted for JSON for speed.
+- Add pagination, delete and filter (date, content, language, etc) functions for the history.
+- Authentication & User Persistence
+- Added integration tests (e.g., frontend-backend flow) beyond unit tests.

 ## 🛠️ Setup Instructions